MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-send-and-receive.md

 ### endOfConversation

-Your may send an **endOfConversation** activity to indicate to the user that the conversation is ending.
+Your bot may send an **endOfConversation** activity to indicate to the user that the conversation is ending.
 Likewise, your bot may receive an **endOfConversation** activity to indidate that the user has ended the conversation.

 ##<a id="create-client"></a> Creating a connector client